spillan1/Virtual-Cookbook/README.md

 ```python
 main.py
 ```
-You can now navigate through the cookbook using the buttons in the window.
+You can now navigate through the cookbook using the buttons in the windows shown below.
+You can select a recipe or ingredient by clicking on them.
 When you exit the cookbook, all of your recipes and ingredients will be stored in a file titled cookbook_data.JSON

 # GUI Overview
 <div style="display: flex; align-items: flex-start; gap: 10px;">